Person cleaning a greenhouse surface with a scrub brush and soap to remove dirt and algae, preparing for the growing season.

 • Irrigation & Automation: Drip irrigation systems, misting setups, and automated watering timers can help provide consistent moisture while reducing water waste.
 Testing these systems before planting ensures they are in top condition.

-• Environmental Controls: A well-maintained thermostat or humidity controller can make a significant difference in regulating growing conditions.
+• Environmental Controls: A well-maintained thermostat or humidity controller in your greenhouse can make a significant difference in regulating growing conditions.
 Calibrating or upgrading these systems can improve efficiency and plant performance.

 Final Preparations: Stocking Up & Testing Systems